-- Comply with requests of University staff e.g. the Sutton Trust team, academic teaching staff, and mentors.
+- Comply with requests of University staff e.g. the STEP team, academic teaching staff, and mentors.
 Such requests may include turning off your camera/microphone in meetings unless invited to turn them on.
 This is so that background noise and interruptions can be kept to a minimum for the benefit of all participants. - Being mindful of your background whilst having your camera on during sessions.
 Students should avoid having anything in their background that is likely to cause another person upset, offence or would in any other way make them feel uncomfortable. - Refrain from using inappropriate language or offensive conversation topics and behave in an appropriate and responsible manner at all times.
 This includes refraining from sharing or distributing inappropriate or offensive material.

-When taking part in any Durham University online activities you may not:
+When using STEP online communication facilities you may not: